davidisinta/institution_manager/README.md

 # Institution, Course, and Student Management API

 This project provides APIs for managing institutions, courses, and students.
 It includes functionalities for adding, listing, filtering, sorting, editing, and deleting institutions, courses, and students.
-Additionally, a simple UI or a POSTMAN collection is included for testing the APIs.

 ## Features